 I also built a shelf the width of the table underneath.
 The shelf is useful to house the speakers, power strip, and loose wires.
 Leave room above the shelf for an LCD mount and the screen itself.

 Step 3: Prime/paint

-If you are using pieces from old IKEA furniture like I did, check out this article on the best way to paint the IKEA scraps.
+If you are using pieces from old IKEA furniture, check out this article on the best way to paint the IKEA scraps.

 Step 4: Secure the Monitor

 To hold the monitor in place, I cut a piece of wood the length of the table and secured it at the appropriate height using metal brackets.
 I then cut holes to allow for the HDMI/power cable to run though the back of the monitor.
 I also cut a hole for the stem of the monitor to slide into.
 The shelf I built into the table frame sits below the monitor mount and houses the speakers, power strip, and loose cables.

 Using a jigsaw, I cut a rectangle into the top of the table (sheet of plywood) to match the LCD screen size.
 I then mapped out where I wanted the joystick/buttons, and drilled appropriately sized holes to mount them.
 1 1/8" drill bit worked perfectly for the buttons I had.